 Example Adhoc Build and Deploy

-After submitting the build, each setup task file will be sequentially exported into a single zip artifact and saved on the FlexDeploy server.
+After submitting the build from Package Execution or Execution screen, each setup task file will be sequentially exported into a single zip artifact.
+Then saved on the FlexDeploy server.
 Essentially, this is the same process as logging into your Oracle SaaS environment, downloading CSV File package for each task, and packaging those into a single zip file.

-Once the build is complete, let’s deploy our GLORY-2 package to the Test environment.
+Once the build is complete, let’s deploy our FD-2 package to the Test environment.

-You can confirm a deployment was successful by checking on your Oracle SaaS FSM environment.
+After deploy is successful, optionally check the deployment was successful within your target Oracle SaaS FSM environment.

-If desired, you can use the Actions button in the top right to download process result, logs, or the CSV File Package itself.
-However, these files can also be downloaded from FlexDeploy if enabled in the workflows.
+If desired, you can use the Actions button again download process result, logs, or the CSV File Package itself.
+These files can also be downloaded from FlexDeploy if enabled in the workflows.

 We have shown building and deploying with a package, but FlexDeploy projects can be built and deployed in multiple ways.
 Learn more about Building and Deploying projects.

 You have seen a quick setup and execution of Oracle SaaS FSM setup tasks.
 Although initial setup can take some time, it pays off when you realize the time saved versus manual deployments.
-Logging in and out of various environments, comparing setup data, and downloading setup data, FlexDeploy tracks the versions for you and allows automated build and deployment at the touch of a button.
+Whether it be logging in/out of various Cloud environments, exporting/importing setup data, or keeping track of deployments.
+FlexDeploy manages all of it.
 Using FlexDeploy’s release and pipeline features, the movement of FSM CSV file packages (Setup Tasks) can easily be incorporated into a release and deployed to any number of environments automatically.

 For more information on release and pipeline features in FlexDeploy: